Déparasitage à l’école

 Following a presentation of the evidence on the impact of school-based deworming by Kremer and Esther Duflo (MIT) at the 2007 World Economic Forum, Deworm the World was launched as an independent organization to coordinate technical assistance and advocacy efforts for sustainable, large-scale school-based deworming programs.

 In 2009, Kenya’s then-Prime Minister, Raila Odinga, announced the start of the National School-Based Deworming Programme at the World Economic Forum Annual Meeting.
 The program is a collaboration between the Kenyan ministries of Education, Science, and Technology, and Health.
 Kenya’s National School-Based Deworming program is now in its seventh year since being relaunched in 2011, consistently treating over six million children across the country.
+Even during the Covid-19 pandemic, the program reached 2.8 million children two months after schools reopened.

 In 2010, J-PAL hosted a conference with the government of the Indian state of Bihar to share evidence on school-based deworming and other promising programs.
 Following these discussions, the Bihar government, with support from Deworm the World, launched a state-wide deworming campaign, reaching 17 million children in 2011.
 Other large-scale deworming programs followed in Andhra Pradesh, Delhi, and Rajasthan in subsequent years and, in February 2015, the Government of India launched a national deworming program.
 This program now reaches 260 million schoolchildren each year.
+When schools were closed during the Covid-19 pandemic, the government adapted the program to be delivered by frontline health workers.

 Beyond these national-level strategies, the World Health Organization has also cited this research in informing the expansion of their deworming program.